AbdurCodes/landing_page_TOP/README.md

-Originally assignment about Landing page design for The Odin Project.
-Then transformed into a portfolio website for budding tech company called Soft Sols.
+A work-in-progress assignment website for a demo software house that offers various services online.